gvwilson/thirdbit/src/fiction/makers-return/index.md

 She scrambled to her feet.
 The giant bot still stood,
 but was shivering as if it was cold.
-"Wh-wh-wh-" Patient stuttered, then fell silent.
+"Wh-wh-wh-" Patient stuttered,
+then slumped and fell silent.

 People began cheering.
 "Good shot," Sindy told Nash breathlessly.